AadhilIT21004490/GPA-cal/README.md

 # GPA-cal
-This is a SLIIT GPA calculator application
+This is a SLIIT GPA calculator application..